 We fund groundbreaking research in several areas:

-DKK 7-10 million for approx. 20 younger researchers setting up their first own research team.
+DKK 6-8 million for younger researchers setting up their first own research team.
 The grants can be applied for once a year.
-The next application deadline is June 2019.
-Read more about VILLUM Young Investigator.
+The programme is announced once a year in open competition with a deadline in June.

-The grant total is up to DKK 40 million for approx. 10 experienced and internationally recognised researchers who will continue to be at the forefront of world-class research.
-The next application deadline is September 2020.
-Read more about VILLUM Investigator.
+Up to DKK 40 million for experienced and internationally recognised researchers who will continue to be at the forefront of world-class research.
+The programme is announced every two years in open competition.
+The next application deadline is September 2022.

 The exceptional professor